jack33wong/tutor/README.md

 ## 🙏 Acknowledgments

-- UK GCSE Mathematics curriculum and exam boards
+- UK GCSE Mathematics curriculum and exam boards with Mentara
 - Educational content creators and teachers
 - Open source community for amazing tools and libraries